 Christians and Muslims have different views of God.
 Christians and Muslims both believe in One eternal God who created all that is.
 Both view God as all-powerful, all-knowing, and all-present.
-The major differences between the Islamic and Christian views of God revolve around the doctrine of the Godhead, nature of God, nature and ministry of Christ, the “original sin” and salvation.
+The major differences between the Islamic and Christian views of God revolve around the doctrine of the Godhead, nature of God, nature and ministry of Christ, the original sin, the judicial solution to the sin problem, and salvation.

 In His service,